square/spincycle/job-runner/README.md

 ### TODOs
 * When a traverser finishes, it should POST back to the Request Manager API the final status of the chain.
-* The traverser Status method should only return status for failed and running nodes (currently returns status for all nodes).
 * Make basic things configurable (ex: port for http server).
 * Simplify http routing stuff.
-* Add an in-memory traverser repo that can be used in api/api.go